-- Sustainable tourism development recovery and re-establishing cross-border relationships use of digital solutions to deliver high-quality experiences for tourists - Cross-border and cross-sectorial actions to revitalise the intangible cultural heritage, and to make the Kolarctic region more viable and attractive.
-Priority in activities that promote innovation in the tourism sector and create new cross-border travel concepts and services. - Increase and improve the cross-border mobility and accessibility of the area - Cross-border and cross-sectoral collaboration, using digitalisation for recovery from Covid-19 and for further development of the cultural and creative industry (developing regional cultural attractiveness and readiness for internationalization). - Develop new sustainable industries in the creative field (art/cultural production, festival industry), including an indigenous dimension and all intangible cultural heritage in the Programme area. - Preserve, revitalise, and develop remote communities with a strong intangible cultural heritage, by using cross-border networking to increase tourism, support SMEs and increase involvement of local communities into cross-border activities. - Creation of joint cultural products through cross-sectoral development, such as joint exhibitions, joint product development, joint art platforms and networks.
-Development of networks for dissemination, competence exchange and joint, cross-border promotion of the regional culture to the international arena. - Protection and promotion of endangered indigenous languages, livelihoods and lifestyles and support their visibility and their contribution to local-economy in cross-border areas.
+- Sustainable tourism development by visitor and destination management recovery and reestablishing cross-border relationships - use of digital solutions to deliver high-quality experiences for tourists - Supporting the development of sustainable tourism by creating joint nature-tourism or cultural tourism routes (example of a joint tourism route is the Fennoscandian Green Belt) - Cross-border and cross-sectorial actions to revitalise the intangible cultural heritage, and to make the Kolarctic region more viable and attractive.
+Priority in activities that promote innovation in the tourism sector, visitor and destination management and create new cross-border travel concepts and services (visitor management relates to safeguarding the interests of different stakeholders, such as local residents and businesses). - Increase and improve the cross-border mobility and accessibility of the area - Cross-border and cross-sectoral collaboration, using digitalisation for recovery from Covid-19 and for further development of the cultural and creative industry (developing regional cultural attractiveness and readiness for internationalization). - Develop new sustainable industries in the creative field (art/cultural production, festival industry), including an indigenous dimension and all intangible cultural heritage in the Programme area. - Preserve, revitalise, and develop remote communities with a strong intangible cultural heritage, by using cross-border networking to increase tourism, support SMEs, building age-friendly societies and increase involvement of local communities into cross-border activities. - Creation of joint cultural products through cross-sectoral development, such as joint exhibitions, joint product development, joint art platforms and networks.
+Development of networks for dissemination, competence exchange and joint, cross-border promotion of the regional culture to the international arena. - Protection and promotion of endangered indigenous and minority languages, livelihoods and lifestyles and support their visibility and their contribution to local-economy in cross-border areas.